openvswitch/ovs/Documentation/tutorials/ovs-conntrack.rst

 This tutorial demonstrates how OVS can use the connection tracking system to match on the TCP segments from connection setup to connection teardown.
-It will use OVS with the linux kernel module as the datapath for this tutorial. (datapath which utilizes the openvswitch kernel module to do the packet processing in the linux kernel)
+It will use OVS with the Linux kernel module as the datapath for this tutorial.
+(The datapath that utilizes the openvswitch kernel module to do the packet processing in the Linux kernel)
 It was tested with the “master” branch of Open vSwitch.

 Definitions